-So, what happens if you’re not happy with your property manager?
+So, what happens if you’re not happy with your property manager, or you think your rental property is underperforming?
 We look at what’s involved when you want to change your property management company.

 Can I change property managers if I’m locked into a management authority?

-Amanda Kroczek, Team Leader of our property management division at Momentum Wealth, explains that a ‘management authority’ – in other words the formal agreement you have with your property manager – usually involves a fixed term.
+Our property management team leader, Amanda Kroczek, explains that a ‘management authority’ – in other words the formal agreement you have with your property manager – usually involves a fixed term.